bibanon/bibanon/Stories/Magically-Lewd-Sleepover-Adventure/Storybro.md

 Text analysis programs state the story is composed of 182,000 Words, and is predominantly female in writing style.

+When asked about this, the author toys with words to respond with ambiguity, or uses alternating pronouns for him/herself in the same sentence.
+No gender has been confirmed and attempts to contact them via voice calls on skype have turned up female voices in the background, or none at all.

 ### The Woody

 During the posting of this story, the author punctuated each and every update with a recap of the previous update, often themed or with additional jokes.